 - In that same directory, execute the command

-- Use the Unix command “diff” to compare your output file and the test file provided above and verify that any differences, if present, are not significant (e.g., slight differences in rounding of floating point numbers):
+- If available, use the Unix command “diff” to compare your output file and the test file provided above and verify that any differences, if present, are not significant (e.g., slight differences in rounding of floating point numbers):

 diff all_bands.out all_bands_test.out | more

-- Execute the streamer command with the input file as the sole argument; e.g., ‘streamer shortwave.inp’).
-It should execute in seconds and create an output file whose name is specified in the input file.
+- Execute the streamer command with the input file as the sole argument; e.g., ‘streamer all_bands.inp’).
+It should execute in seconds and create an output file whose name is specified inside the input file.

 - Extract the desired numerical results from the fairly verbose output file and import it into another suitable program (e.g., python) for post-analysis and plotting.

 5. Setting up the input fileThe input files for Streamer are usually small, and they’re created and edited in a text editor.
 Even a very simple editor like Notepad or TextEdit will work for these files.
 Complete instructions for using Streamer are in the User Guide (pdf).
 You should download this guide and refer to it when interpreting the options and data inputs required in the input file, especially the information beginning p.
 16. Here are example input files that you can study to see what they’re doing: